with-tyler/Mist-ORG-Clone-Tool/README.md

 ## Step 4 — Install Required Packages

-With your terminal open in the `POC_DEMO_ORG` folder (and the virtual environment active if you set one up), run:
+With your terminal open in the `Mist-ORG-Clone-Tool` folder (and the virtual environment active if you set one up), run:

 **macOS / Linux:**
 ```